antwanvdm/block-o-block/README.md

 ## Why did I start this?
 While my students were starting on a Typescript game, I never used this language before.
 And even though it could never be 'that hard', I still wanted to make sure I mastered the basics.
-After I stared developing my personal game, I knew it would only end when I would run out of time...
+I focused on implementing the right code standards and eventually created a keyboard based game, which currently lacks any support on touch devices.

 ## Live demo
-Thanks to the wonderful feature 'Github live pages' you can check the live demo here: [Check it out!](https://block-o-block.antwan.eu)
+Thanks to the wonderful feature *'Github live pages'* you can check the live demo here: [Check it out!](https://block-o-block.antwan.eu)

 ## How to get it running?